Where to buy?

 - benign breast disease or breast pain that occurs at certain times of the menstrual cycle;

 Bromocriptine mesylate inhibits the secretion of the hormone prolactin from the pituitary gland.
 It mimics the action of dopamine, a chemical lacking in the brain of someone with Parkinson's disease.
-Bromocriptine is prescribed to treat a variety of medical conditions, including:
+Bromocriptine 2.5 mg is bought to treat a variety of medical conditions, including:

 - pituitary gland tumors;